Posted on: 17-12-2014 in Financial Planning

 The percentage of people who regularly plan and record their spending is surprisingly low.
-Furthermore, many of those who do take conscious effort to manage their finances don’t do it as effectively as they could.
-The following are 14 common misconceptions about budget which may hold you back.
+Furthermore, many of those who do take a conscious effort to manage their finances don’t do it as effectively as they could.
+The following are 14 common misconceptions about budgeting which may hold you back.

 I don’t need a budget, because…